Skrol29/tinybutstrong/README.md

 Now need PHP 5.0

 Added sorting blocks (arrays only) by custom field as int, float, string or by natural algorithm.
-Can be used for subblocks
+Also can be used for subblocks.

+Added regrouping in subblocks using a custom keys (arrays only).

 ## Sorting